-(1985) Larry Bird Drops 60 On The Hawks & Causes The ATL Bench To Go Crazy
+(1985) Larry Bird Drops 60 On The Hawks, Causes The Hawks Bench To Go Crazy

-In the week before this game, Kevin McHale was the dominant scorer, torching the Knicks for 42 after scoring a Celtics record 56 against the Pistons.
-Combine that along with a match-up against up-and-coming star and “future rival” Dominique Wilkins, you knew Bird was going to have a statement game.
-That statement came in the form of 60 points on 22 of 36 from the field and 15 of 16 from the line.
-He even had 7 boards and 3 assists, but the most shocking stat is he only made 1 (very dramatic) 3-pointer.
+During the week before this game, Kevin McHale was the team’s dominant scorer, torching the Knicks for 42 after scoring a Celtics record 56 against the Pistons.
+Combine that along with a match-up against up-and-coming star and “future rival” Dominique Wilkins, you just knew Bird was going to have a statement game on this night.
+And that statement came in the form of 60 points (including the final 16 for the Celtics) on 22-of-36 from the field and 15-of-16 from the line.

 The most shocking stat from this game is he only made one 3-pointer.
 A very memorable three-pointer!
 Just ask the Scott Hastings, Tree Rollins, Eddie Johnson and Cliff Levingston.